 - Country, Address, City, State, Zip Code

-In the “Roles and Communications” box, the first statement is the only statement you need to answer.
-It asks, “Select one or more role to describe your relationship with iStart.”
+In the “Roles and Communications” box, the first statement is the only statement you need to answer for the purpose of the competition.
+It asks, “Select one or more role/s to describe your relationship with StartupCompete.”
 Check any box – the competition has no preference as to which box should be checked.

-At the bottom of this box, uncheck the box for “Notify me via email on … New Competitions,” unless you want to receive iStart e-mail.
+At the bottom of this box, uncheck the box for “Notify me via email on … New Competitions,” unless you want to receive e-mail from StartupCompete and the Global Entrepreneurship Network.

 Click “I agree” in the Terms and Conditions.

 Type the letters shown in the image, and click “Save.”
-You’re good to go!
+Your account is ready to go.

-A box with a gold strip will appear.
-Under “Returning to iStart,” enter your e-mail address and your password.
+A box with an orange-gold strip across the top will appear.
+Under “Returning to StartupCompete,” enter your e-mail address and your password.

-If you need to use a new e-mail address, you will need to create a new profile.
+If you need to use a new e-mail address – or if you’ve forgotten the e-mail address used previously, you will need to create a new account.
 See above, “New to iStart.”

 If you’ve forgotten your password, click on “Forgot Password?” and follow the prompts.